 Suzanna was there to tell her story.
-When her turn came at the microphone, she told the gathering in the chamber about the day she had gone for lunch at Luby’s Cafeteria in Killeen a few years before — when the blue truck had come crashing through the front window.
-Recounting the events for the state’s subcommittee, she described the initial fear and confusion she felt, as she took cover with her family, and listened to the seemingly endless gunfire emanating from man with the giant eyes.
+When her turn came at the microphone, she spoke about the day she had gone for lunch at Luby’s Cafeteria in Killeen, a few years before — when the blue truck had come crashing through the front window.
+Recounting the events for the state’s subcommittee, she described the initial fear and confusion she felt, as she took cover with her family, and listened to the seemingly endless gunfire coming from the man with the giant eyes.
 She described how it had dawned on her, exactly what the gunman was there to do.
 And what she had to do.

 Suddenly, the circumstances changed.
 A customer at the far end of the restaurant from the blue truck had been throwing himself against a window, and when it finally broke, Suzanna was among the terrified survivors that came pouring through the hole, into the alley behind Luby’s.
 She thought that her mother was following her to the makeshift exit, but Suzanna later found out that she had stayed behind, with her husband of 47 years, Al Gratia, who lay mortally wounded after trying to rush the shooter.
 Suzanna’s mother had had been the last victim at Luby’s, shot in a moment that signalled to police who the bad guy with the gun was.
 Her sacrifice brought an end to the bloodshed.